ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 The linker in the Ballerina toolchain creates statically-linked binaries by default.
 All Ballerina binaries therefore include the Ballerina runtime, along with the runtime type information to support type checks, panic-time stack traces, observability metrics.

-A simple Ballerina “hello, world” program compiled and linked statically is around 600 kB.
+A simple Ballerina 'hello, world' program compiled and linked statically is around 600 kB.

 ### What is the concurrency/threading model?